- Contractor Resources

 A management consultant will primarily use their business skills to provide the end client with advice on issues such as value, maximising growth, business performance for their company along with change management.
 They can work in a variety of different service areas, including banking, marketing, IT, business strategy and financial controls.

 There is no set method for becoming a management consultant, however, a business degree, MBA, commercial experience and strong communication skills are all good to have, as are keeping up to date with all the latest management trends and news.

-Something to remember – finding work outside of agencies can be a challenge and there is no one ‘magical thing’ that will work, it’s very much a case of trying lots of things, the wider you spread your net the better chance you have, however spending all day on LinkedIn which might seem rewarding, may not yield the results you expect.
+Finding work outside of agencies can be a challenge, and there is no one solution that will work.
+It’s very much a case of trying a combination of methods, the wider you spread your net the better chance you have.

-Make sure that everything is up to date and that there’s the only information that is relevant to the contract you are looking at – you don’t necessarily need a seven-page CV unless the value of your skills warrants seven pages.
-Highlight skills that will make you look like an attractive contractor to work with and use industry buzzwords.
+Make sure that your details are up to date, and that the information is relevant to the contract you are looking at.
+Highlight your skills and use industry buzzwords.

 Some (almost) free suggestions on how to market yourself as a contractor:

 For more helpful hints and tips, visit our guide to finding work as a contractor.

 Discover all the intricacies of contracting through a limited company with our free downloadable guide.